MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-publish.md

 2. Navigate to **Search & intelligence** > **Data Sources** and click on “**Add**”.

-3. Choose "**Custom Connector**" option and paste the following manifest details for your sample connector implementation with your updated connectorId:
+3. Choose "**Custom Connector**" option and paste the following manifest details for your sample connector implementation with your updated **connectorId**:

     ```json
      {